mixu/markdown-styles/readme.md

 # markdown-styles

 Converts Markdown files to HTML, with over a dozen builtin themes.

 Looking for something to generate a blog from Markdown files?
 Check out [ghost-render](https://github.com/mixu/ghost-render).

 ## Features

-- `v3.0` changes how the optional `meta.json` file works, adding support for setting per-directory and global metadata values (see the section further down).
-It also adds responsive markup tweaks to the github, markedapp-byword, mixu-book, mixu-page, mixu-radar and witex layouts and adds the responsive meta tag to all layouts.
-- `v2.4` adds better handling for when the same header text is used multiple times in the same file.
-- `v2.3` adds one new feature: header hover anchor links.
-When you hover over a header, a hover anchor link appears to the side of the header.
-Clicking on that link or copying its URL produces a link to that specific location on the page.
-All built-in layouts support this feature by default.
-- `v2.2` added Windows support (!)
+- `v3.1` adds default classes that allow you to [style headings in the table of contents](#table-of-contents).
+See [the changelog](./changelog.md) for changes made in older versions.
 - Includes 15+ ready-made CSS stylesheets for Markdown, see the bottom of the readme for screenshots.
 - Reuse the stylesheets or use the `generate-md` tool to convert a folder of Markdown files to HTML using one of the built-in layouts or a custom layout.
 - Completely static output is easy to host anywhere.